 An examination of a mandible will demonstrate the internal oblique ridge of the ramus, passing diagonally down toward the lingual aspect of the third molar (Fig. 3).
 This ridge must be avoided by penetrating the mucosa 10 mm medial to the coronoid notch.

 The careful operator can determine the flare of the ramus (Fig. 4) by placing the thumb in the coronoid notch and the index finger on the posterior surface of the ramus.
 In this way, one can feel the front and back of the ramus and determine its flare.
 The needle penetrates the mucosa 10 mm medial to the coronoid notch (to avoid the temporal crest), and is inserted as if aiming for the operator’s index finger.
 The average depth of the penetration should be 18 mm.
-Since the conventional 25-gauge long needle is 34 to 38 mm long, and the conventional 27-gauge long needle is 36 mm long,3 one should insert the needle approximately half the length of a long needle, then aspirate and inject.
+Because the conventional 25-gauge long needle is 34 to 38 mm long, and the conventional 27-gauge long needle is 36 mm long,3 one should insert the needle approximately half the length of a long needle, then aspirate and inject.

 4. Anesthetize the mylohyoid/lingual nerves.
 Close examination of the dried skull will reveal several distinct foramina on the lingual side of the body of most mandibles.
 These foramina can allow branches of the mylohyoid and lingual nerves to penetrate the bone, bringing sensory innervation to the pulps of some mandibular teeth (Fig. 6).
 Anesthetizing these branches can be a simple matter of injecting just under the mucosa, just lingual to the body of the mandible, in the area of the tooth to be anesthetized.
 Care should be taken to make the site of mucosal penetration close to the mandible, to avoid such structures as the lingual nerve and Wharton’s duct, which lie more medial (Fig. 7).